-It's entirely true now and it's surely always going to be.
+It's entirely true now and it's surely always going to be that way.

 However, the second criticism was that actually it doesn't exactly use Apple Notes, it uses a new subset of it.
 Specifically, any note you create this way goes into a new folder called Quick Notes.

-There is no way to save a Quick Note directly into any other folder.
+There is currently no way to save a Quick Note directly into any other folder.